← Back to blog

 From reading to planning

-Every waterfall above is plotted on the interactive map — filter to build a Jämtland loop around Åre or plan a longer expedition into the Arctic north for Storforsen and the Laponia falls.
+Every waterfall above is plotted on the interactive map — filter by region to build a Jämtland loop around Åre, plan an Inlandsbanan rail journey to the Lapland parks, or find the nearest fall to wherever you happen to be in Sweden.